afanrasool/tf-k8s-helm/README.md

   ```bash
   terraform apply
   ```

+  At the end of the run terraform would output the external IP for the Wordpress App, along with the private sql ip.
+Alternatively, `terraform output` can be used to display these again.

 ### //caveats
 - Terraform helm provider is using terraform version < v3.
 This meant I needed to set up Tiller with the required clusterrole.
 A step that could have been avoided if using Helm v3.